Largest Catalog Of Neighboring Galaxies Unveiled Today As Part Of The LEGUS Survey

 This is because ultraviolet light can help track down the youngest and the most incandescent stars, the astronomer points out.

-The stars cataloged in the LEGUS project vary in age between 1 million and several billion years old; those that were imaged in UV light only go up to 100 million years old and shine the brightest.
+The stars cataloged in the LEGUS project vary in age between 1-million and several billion-years-old; those that were imaged in UV light only go up to 100-million-years-old and shine the brightest.

 Meanwhile, the star clusters detailed in the new survey are 1 million to about 500 million years old and are 10 times larger than the Milky Way’s biggest clusters.